 Once the migration process is finished, you can generate a report which summarizes the migration process.
 There are available overall, job and mailbox reports.
 Here is an example of the job report:

-For a full migration walkthrough from Exchange 2010 to Exchange 2019, visit this user’s manual.
+For a full Exchange 2010 to 2019 migration step-by-step guide, visit this user’s manual.